 - If you can avoid it, don’t do this walk on a weekend.
 Mam Tor is super popular, so can be crowded.
 Plus the road through Winnats Pass will be more car heavy.

 - If you really don’t like the idea of the road noise through Winnats Pass, takes some headphones and listen to bird sounds for this bit…or wind noise for accuracy.

 - Don’t make the mistake I did.
 Takes some layers off for the first hill climb, then layer up once you get to the top.

 - For the start of the walk, feel free to freestyle.
 You are basically walking from the bottom to the top of the hill, and there are a number of trails up.
 You will see what I mean when you are there.

-You can find my more detailed walk route map for Winnats Pass on AllTrails.
+You can find my more detailed route map for the Winnats Pass walk on AllTrails.